stanford-policylab/opp/data_readme.md

   recoded as distrction 2360.
 These stops occurred exactly on the border between these two districts.
-- Stops are now deduplicated on citation number *and* year, to reflect that one citation number was recycled during the extended period.
+- Stops are now deduplicated on citation number *and* year, to reflect that one citation number was recycled during the extended period covered in the new release.
+This does not affect any records of stops present in the previous release.

 ## Statewide, VA
 ### 2006-01-07 to 2016-04-23